dasycarpum/docker-pyqt6/README.md

 # docker-pyqt6
-Docker files for development of GUI applications with Python 3 + PyQt6 (v1), and optionally with PostgreSQL (v2).
+Docker files for development of GUI applications with Python 3 + PyQt6 (v1), optionally with PostgreSQL (v2), and with plots (v3).

 ## Tags
 - Python
 - PyQt6
 - PostgreSQL
+- Matplotlib
+- Seaborn
+- Plotly
 - Docker
 - GUI
 - Linux